-Scenic Hudson Land Trust: Prioritizing Lands in Light of Sea Level RiseBy:
+Scenic Hudson Land Trust: Prioritizing Lands in Light of Sea Level Rise

 Scenic Hudson initially became interested in climate change when staff began looking into carbon sequestration and other carbon-based markets as an additional income source for their land holdings.
 After completing an analysis, it was determined that the land trust is not large enough and does not have the proper vegetation cover to act as a marketable carbon sequestration site.

-As climate change became a more prominent issue at the land trust, the land trust’s board became energized by the number of climate-related initiatives in the state of New York in which the land trust could participate.
-In particular, the Nature Conservancy launched “Rising Waters,” a stakeholder participation process throughout the entire Hudson River Valley to assess the community’s vulnerability to sea level rise, and communities within Hudson Valley began to participate in the Climate Smart Communities program led by the New York Department of the Environment.
+However, climate change continued to be a prominent issue at the land trust, buoyed by the increasing number of climate-related initiatives in New York.
+For example, the Nature Conservancy launched “Rising Waters,” a stakeholder participation process throughout the entire Hudson River Valley to assess vulnerability to sea level rise, and communities within Hudson Valley began to participate in the Climate Smart Communities program led by the New York Department of the Environment.

-Project Outcomes and Conclusions
+Outcomes and Conclusions